IntentArchitect/Docs/articles/getting-started/take-a-tour/take-a-tour.md

 ## Application Settings

-Once Intent Architect has finished creating the application and installing the selected components, it will open it automatically on the _Settings_ view.
+Once Intent Architect has finished creating the application and installing the selected components, it will open the _Settings_ view automatically.

 ![Application Settings](images/application-settings.png)